thqnhngqn-dev/musik-player/README.md

 ### Features

-- Fast search and Play
+- Use youtube api to search fast and can download or listen directly

 - Manage playlist Easily